 Let’s talk Discipline

 Discipline is important for us all; it offers self-control.
-Yet, in my experience with children who repeatedly misbehave, my diligence teaching self-control may not work!
-A few years back some information really shook my approach.
+Yet, in my experience with children who repeatedly misbehave, teaching self-control may not always work!
+We discovered another idea that really shaped my understanding of our bodies.

 Is the child responsible for bad decisions or is the gut to blame for the inability to make a good decision?!
 Our gut flora is not just about our health…it’s about our behavior.
 For a while, I kept getting really creative on how to help our foster children and birth children learn to; be honest, enjoy nutritious food, have kindness, manage anger, etc…